gavasc/docklog/README.md

 docklog
 ```

-The program will start monitoring all running Docker containers and send notifications to your Telegram chat when errors are
+The program will start monitoring all running Docker containers and send notifications to your prefered chats when errors are
 detected.

 ## Running as a service